zuplo/docs/docs/dedicated/architecture.md

   logging and monitoring systems.
 Logs and other data go directly from the API Gateway to your logging provider.
 Zuplo doesn't collect or store this data.

-## Security

-Security is a top priority for Zuplo.
-A managed dedicated instance of Zuplo is isolated from other customers and is secure by default.
-Some security features of a managed dedicated instance of Zuplo include:

-- **Isolation**: Each dedicated managed instance of Zuplo runs on its own VPC or network.
-This isolates it from other customers and ensures that your data is secure.
-- **Encryption**: Zuplo encrypts data both in transit and at rest.
-TLS secures all data sent to or from the API Gateway.
-Zuplo encrypts stored data at rest.
-- **Access Control**: Zuplo provides robust authentication and access control mechanisms.
-You control who has access to your API Gateway management capabilities, what they can do, and what data they can access.
-- **Audit Logs**: Zuplo provides detailed audit logs of all management operations.
-You can see who did what, when they did it, and what data they accessed.
-Additionally, Zuplo maintains internal audit logs of all activity performed by the Zuplo team.

 ## Architecture

 The architecture of a managed dedicated instance of Zuplo provides you with all